MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/catalog/search.md

 Only the neutral strings used in title and description are returned by default.
 If a Thumbnail image exists, it's returned by default.
 Each item is limited to only one image of a "Thumbnail" type.

 With `Select` more fields can optionally be returned within the paged search results, including content metadata (contents), images, StartDate, EndDate and the full set of localized strings in title and description.
-If the select field is left empty, the search results will be a subset of the full document metadata, to facilitate faster load times.
+If the select field is left empty, the search results are a subset of the full document metadata, to facilitate faster load times.

 This request would return the default item metadata **in addition** to the content and images: